 A single subcutaneous injection of 2.5 mg tulathromycin/kg bodyweight (equivalent to 1 ml/40 kg bodyweight).
 For treatment of cattle over 300 kg bodyweight, divide the dose so that no more than 7.5 ml are injected at one site.

-Pigs

-Intramuscular use.
+Pigs Intramuscular use.

-A single intramuscular injection of 2.5 mg tulathromycin/kg bodyweight (equivalent to 1 ml/40 kg bodyweight) in the neck.
+A single intramuscular injection in the neck of 2.5 mg tulathromycin/kg bodyweight (equivalent to 1 ml/40 kg bodyweight).
 For treatment of pigs over 80 kg bodyweight, divide the dose so that no more than 2 ml are injected at one site.
+Sheep Intramuscular use.

-For any respiratory disease, it is recommended to treat animals in the early stages of the disease and to evaluate the response to treatment within 48 hours after injection.
+A single intramuscular injection in the neck of 2.5 mg tulathromycin/kg bodyweight (equivalent to 1 ml/40 kg bodyweight).
+9. ADVICE ON CORRECT ADMINISTRATION For any respiratory disease, it is recommended to treat animals in the early stages of the disease and to evaluate the response to treatment within 48 hours after injection.
 If clinical signs of respiratory disease persist or increase, or if relapse occurs, treatment should be changed, using another antibiotic, and continued until clinical signs have resolved.
+To ensure correct dosage bodyweight should be determined as accurately as possible to avoid underdosing.
+For multiple vial entry, an aspirating needle or multi-dose syringe is recommended to avoid excessive broaching of the stopper.
+The stopper may be safely punctured up to 40 times.
+10. WITHDRAWAL PERIOD(S) Cattle (meat and offal): 22 days.